Delabove/delabove/README.md

 🌱 I’m currently learning PHP.

 -->
-✨ I build Wordpress E-Commerce websites for a Digital Marketing Agency and conduct site audits, SEO, and speed testing. <br>
+✨ I'm a developer that has come from a marketing background as a previous buisiness owner and Instructor.
+I fell in love with the idea of dynamic content and I have been seeking to learn development ever since.
+As a bootcamp grad in 2020, I've continued my education.
+The standards I hold myself to are at least 4-5 hours of learning per week outside of my typical 60+ hour work weeks. <br>

-✨ Currently learning PHP for custom theme and plugin development.
+✨ I am currently learning PHP so I can then transition over to custom theme and plugin development.

  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=delabove&theme=cobalt)](https://github.com/delabove/github-readme-stats)
 ![DeLayne's GitHub stats](https://github-readme-stats.vercel.app/api?username=delabove&show_icons=true&theme=cobalt)